sbtourist/nimrod/README.md

-# Nimrod 0.5 (WORK-IN-PROGRESS)
+# Nimrod 0.5

-Nimrod is a metrics server, inspired by the excellent [Coda Hale's Metrics library](https://github.com/codahale/metrics/), but purely based on log processing: hence, it doesn't affect the way you write your applications, nor has it any side effect on them.
+Nimrod is a metrics server purely based on log processing: hence, it doesn't affect the way you write your applications, nor has it any side effect on them.
 In other words, for those of you who love the bullet points:

 * You don't have to import any libraries: just print some logs in a way that Nimrod is able to process, and run the Nimrod metrics server to process them.